top of page

 Tax Rates

 First, we have experienced unprecedented growth and progress as a result of our lower property tax rates and tangible tax rates.
-Despite nine (9) consecutive years of lower tax rates, we continue collecting more revenue than we did 10 years ago.
+Despite eleven (11) consecutive years of lower tax rates, we continue collecting more revenue than we did 10 years ago.
 In the upcoming 2 years, I would like council to continue the property tax rate decreases, but I would also like to explore decreases in our franchise fees, insurance premium tax rates, and payroll tax rates.
 We've had so much growth over the last few years - however, the job is not done.
 We must continue to focus on promoting development and filling all vacant portions of existing buildings.
 Ultimately, the purpose of all of this is to lighten the tax burden on our residents.

 Services